Back to School Bash Aug. 19

 RE/MAX Sun Properties – Sonoran Lifestyle Team is the presenting sponsor for the event.
 Roof King/HS3 General Contracting is participating sponsor.

 Town Volunteer Coordinator Kim Wickland also has a call out for volunteers for the event.
-They are needing inflatable monitors, dunk tank helpers, Town tent helpers.
+They need inflatable monitors, dunk tank helpers, Town tent helpers.
 Those interested should contact Wickland at kwickland@fountainhillsaz.gov.